Trilobite: Fossil distribution

 Trilobites appear to have been primarily marine organisms, since the fossilized remains of trilobites are always found in rocks containing fossils of other salt-water animals such as brachiopods, crinoids, and corals.
-Some trackways suggest trilobites made at least temporary excursions unto land.
+Some trackways suggest trilobites made at least temporary excursions onto land.
 Within the marine paleoenvironment, trilobites were found in a broad range from extremely shallow water to very deep water.
 Trilobites, like brachiopods, crinoids, and corals, are found on all modern continents, and occupied every ancient ocean from which Paleozoic fossils have been collected.
 The remnants of trilobites can range from the preserved body to pieces of the exoskeleton, which it shed in the process known as ecdysis.
 In addition, the tracks left behind by trilobites living on the sea floor are often preserved as trace fossils.

 There are three main forms of trace fossils associated with trilobites: Rusophycus, Cruziana and Diplichnites—such trace fossils represent the preserved life activity of trilobites active upon the sea floor.
 Rusophycus, the resting trace, are trilobite excavations involving little or no forward movement and ethological interpretations suggest resting, protection and hunting.
 Cruziana, the feeding trace, are furrows through the sediment, which are believed to represent the movement of trilobites while deposit feeding.
 Many of the Diplichnites fossils are believed to be traces made by trilobites walking on the sediment surface.
 Care must be taken as similar trace fossils are recorded in freshwater and post-Paleozoic deposits, representing non-trilobite origins.

 Trilobite fossils are found worldwide, with thousands of known species.
 Because they appeared quickly in geological time, and moulted like other arthropods, trilobites serve as excellent index fossils, enabling geologists to date the age of the rocks in which they are found.
 They were among the first fossils to attract widespread attention, and new species are being discovered every year.